 I’m not pointing out freedom of speech issues or anything like that.
 That’s a topic for another discussion.

-This isn’t just outright bans either.
-I’m sure you’ve seen countless examples of bloggers who fret because of the latest Google algorithm update, or organic reach with Pinterest is not as good as previous.
+This isn’t just outright bans, either.
+I’m sure you’ve seen countless examples of bloggers who fret because the latest Google algorithm update or organic reach with Pinterest is not as good as previous.
 With their automated systems, they could even falsely block you.
 Good luck trying to get a hold of customer service.
 That’s another automated bot too!

 Get your audience off of these platforms to platforms you control.
 As.
 Fast.
 As.
 Possible.

 You control your blog.
 You control your email list.
 You control a membership site.

 Use the social media platforms to your advantage, but don’t be beholden to them.
 Diversify your traffic sources.

 As a side note, it will be interesting if this article goes viral on the very social media platforms I’m railing against.